"The day will come when our Republic will be an impossibility because wealth

 D. The Supreme Court shall establish a regimen for convening a Court of Elections as necessary, drawn from existing judges and facilities, or shall instruct the Congress to establish a standing court for the purpose.

 E. The Court of Elections shall have broad power to produce the best possible reflection of the will of the electorate in a particular contest, in timely fashion, to include disenfranchising entire States or parts of States producing inadmissable hearsay vote tallies such as solely electronic tallies, the power to extend terms of office for offices under particularly difficult question, calling recounts and runoffs, excluding minor candidates from runoffs, and so on.
-Finite-time disenfranchisement of entire States or other jurisdictions in elections of nationwide offices may be used as a punitive and deterrent measure for jurisdictions proven to harbor systemic election fraud.
+Finite-time disenfranchisement of entire States or other jurisdictions in elections of nationwide offices may be used as a punitive and deterrent measure for jurisdictions proven to harbor election fraud by State-wide officers.

 F. The Court of Elections shall audit random drawings for those memberships in the Advocary College to be appointed with an element of randomness and shall guarantee the randomness thereof.

 G. There is no right to privacy on any information technology used to facilitate the tallying of national elections.
 The only acceptable computer software to use for any such purpose shall therefor be open-source, so that software vendors do not lose their proprietary rights.

 H. Candidate names and offices hand-written by the voter on a blank or appropriately captioned sheet of paper shall be accepted ballots in any election for nationwide office.